esp-rs/esp-idf-part/README.md

 > **Warning**
 >
 > This crate is still in early development and may not handle all edge cases.
-Use at your own risk and, and please report any issues that you may find!
+Use at your own risk and, please, report any issues that you may find!

 This package started its life as the implementation in [espflash](https://github.com/esp-rs/espflash/), however it has undergone some fairly extensive changes since being extracted into its own crate.